EnterpriseDB/barman/doc/manual/16-installation.en.md

 Additionally, for a few releases, Barman will transparently set `archiver = on` with any server that has not explicitly set an archiving strategy and emit a warning.

-Besides that, version 2.0 is fully compatible with older ones.